Perspicacity11/MakersWk7-JavascriptWebApps/contents/17_fetch_notes_from_backend.md

 ## Exercise

+Back to the `notes-app` directory.
 You'll now test-drive and implement a new class `NotesApi`.
 This class should have one method, `loadNotes`, that uses `fetch` to request the list of notes from the backend.